Vincent-Therrien/gpu-arena/README.md

 Each example can execute the following tasks:

 1. Calculate the sum of elements in a 1D array.
+Primary example.
-2. Multiply two matrices.
+2. Multiply two matrices (low-priority).
-3. Softmax function on a 1D array.
+3. Softmax function on a 1D array (low-priority).

 Refer to the `readme` file in each subdirectory for instructions to run the examples.